MicrosoftDocs/win32/desktop-src/Tapi/what-s-new-for-tspi-version-2-1.md

 ---
-Description: Starting with TAPI 2.1, the telephony service provider user interface DLLs can be used to manage and display dialog boxes.
+description: Starting with TAPI 2.1, the telephony service provider user interface DLLs can be used to manage and display dialog boxes.
 TAPI loads the DLL into the process of an application that invokes any of the service provider functions that can display a dialog. ms.assetid: 0a0320d1-fb75-405e-8074-b37cef956c9f
 title: What's New for TSPI Version 2.1 ms.topic: article